Bashi-bazouk: Origin and history

-Although the Ottoman armies always contained mercenaries as well as regular soldiers, the strain on the Ottoman feudal system caused mainly by the Empire's wide expanse required heavier reliance on irregular soldiers.
+Although the Ottoman armies always contained irregular troops such as mercenaries as well as regular soldiers, the strain on the Ottoman feudal system, caused mainly by the Empire's wide expanse, required a heavier reliance on irregular soldiers.
 They were armed and maintained by the government, but did not receive pay and did not wear uniforms or distinctive badges.
 They were motivated to fight mostly by expectations of plunder.
 Though the majority of troops fought on foot, some troops (called aḳıncı) rode on horseback.
-Because of their lack of discipline, they were incapable of undertaking major military operations, but were useful for other tasks such as reconnaissance and outpost duty.
+Because of their lack of discipline, they were not capable of undertaking major military operations, but were useful for other tasks such as reconnaissance and outpost duty.
 However, their uncertain temper occasionally made it necessary for the Ottoman regular troops to disarm them by force.

 The Ottoman army consisted of the following: